soz-live/soz-live.github.io/docs/docs.md

 - [Categories](/docs/categories.html) - a hierarchial list of Categories used within the project.
 - [Commands](/docs/commands.html) - a hierarchial list of Commands for the project.
 - [Repos](/docs/repos.html) - a list of Repos / Modules for the project, with links to help documentation
+- [Releases](/docs/releases.html) - a table of Releases and their functionality.